robotcodedev/robotcode/README.md

 ### Editor Style

-You can change some stylings for RobotFramework files in VSCode editor (see [Customizing a Color Theme](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme))
+You can change some stylings for RobotFramework files in VSCode editor, independently of the current theme. (see [Customizing a Color Theme](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme))

 See the difference: